What is Malolactic Fermentation

 Where MLF is typically avoided is with wines where we want that fresh, racy character: Sauvignon Blanc, Riesling, and most rosé, for example.

-As with all things wine, it's not that malolactic fermentation is better or worse than not.
-It's simply another tool in the winemaker's toolbox whihc allows her to create a specific outcome.
+As with all things wine, it's not that malolactic fermentation is a better or worse way to make wine.
+It's simply another tool in the winemaker's toolbox which allows her to create a specific outcome.

 Your next read: High Elevation Wines vs Low Elevation Wines